ezraroi/Human-AI-Collab/output/methods.md

 [Literature] NoteBook 8 - Methodology Defense, Domain: Methodology, System Role: Method, Temporal: Dynamic, Operational Flags: BoundaryCondition

 the ABA design is defined by the following characteristics:
-**1. Structure**The design consists of three distinct phases involving the alternation of baseline and intervention conditions:
+1. **Structure**The design consists of three distinct phases involving the alternation of baseline and intervention conditions:

 • **A (Baseline):** The study begins with a baseline or pre-intervention phase where the outcome variable is measured without the treatment.
 • **B (Intervention):** This is followed by an intervention phase where the treatment is applied.
 • **A (Return to Baseline):** The intervention is then withdrawn to observe if the outcome returns to baseline levels.